kordusas/npp_mcnp_plugin/README.md

 For the autocomplete feature, a similar approach will be implemented.
 The autocomplete functionality will leverage the structured `mcnp_input` class to suggest relevant MCNP keywords and parameters as the user types.
 This will not only enhance the user experience by providing real-time suggestions but also help in minimizing syntax errors by suggesting only valid options based on the current context within the file.
 The autocomplete system will be context-aware, adjusting its suggestions based on the specific block the user is editing (e.g., within a cell block, surface block, or material block), ensuring that the suggestions are always relevant and helpful.

-The MCNP error popu is handled by errorcollection
+The MCNP error popup is handled by errorcollection

 The error class instances are created in two locations:
 -  file_parser class if instance creation failed this produces error.
 -  in main handler class after mcnp_input is already created and separate parts are validated by the validator class

+## Attributed Files

+This repository includes a JSON data file (data/mcnp.tmSnippets.json) originally created by repositony https://github.com/repositony/vscode_mcnp.git .
+It is licensed under the GNU General Public License v3.0.
+You can find the full text of the license in the LICENSE file.